 Introduction

-In the annals of American history, few names resonate as powerfully as John D. Rockefeller’s.
-A titan of industry, a pioneer in philanthropy, and a man whose influence shaped the course of American capitalism.
-Yet, beyond his business acumen and vast wealth, Rockefeller held a deeply personal interest in a field far removed from the boardrooms of Standard Oil: osteopathy.
-This blog delves into the surprising and often overlooked relationship between John D. Rockefeller, his wife Martha Baird Rockefeller, and their profound impact on the field of osteopathic medicine.
+In the annals of American history, few names resonate as strongly as that of John D. Rockefeller.
+A giant of industry, a pioneer of philanthropy, and a man whose influence shaped the course of American capitalism.
+Yet beyond his business acumen and wealth, Rockefeller had a personal interest in a field far removed from the boardrooms of Standard Oil: osteopathy.

 John Davison Rockefeller Sr. (1839–1937) was more than just an American business magnate; he was a visionary whose impact reached far beyond the realm of industry.
 Born into modest beginnings in Richford, New York, Rockefeller’s ascent to becoming one of the wealthiest men in modern history was nothing short of meteoric.